cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 3. For the following analysis, we will only work on the bottom-most cell.
 Select the blue channel showing the nucleus.
 Use the ROI tools to create an accurate outline of the nucleus and add the selected region to the ROI manager.
-Rename the ROI to 'Nucleus'.
+(Use the `Add` button in the roi manager window or shortcut ``t``).
+Rename the ROI to 'Nucleus - Your Name'.

 4. Select the green channel showing the mitochondria.
-In this channel, we can estimate the cell outline - create the outline and add the selected region to the ROI manager, rename ROI to 'Cell'.
+In this channel, we can estimate the cell outline - create the outline and add the selected region to the ROI manager, rename ROI to 'Cell - Your Name'.

 5. Let's say the task we want to solve is get the area of the cell, excluding the nucleus, for our further analysis.
 We now explore an